aimagelab/fed-mammoth/README.md

 + Add LoRA
 + Add VeRA
 + Add RegMean base approach (i.e., applied to all linear layers, not just the head)
++ Do those 4/5 approaches that we wrote down a while ago
 + Augmentations for all datasets
 + Add the possibility to select a learning rate scheduler
++ Manage cases in which a client has no data for a given task and the dataloader is empty